How to Spend 24 Hours in London

 There’s no way you can see everything that London has to offer in just one day, but Culture Trip’s handy travel guide has everything you need for a whistle-stop tour of the British capital.
-With highlights including the Palace of Westminster, Buckingham Palace and a show at the West End, this is quintessential London in 24 hours.
+With highlights including the Palace of Westminster, Buckingham Palace and a show at a West End theatre, this is quintessential London in 24 hours.

 Start early with a Westminster wander

 Kick-start your day in London with a spot of walking.
-Head to Westminster where you’ll see the beautiful Westminster Abbey, Big Ben, and the iconic Houses of Parliament.
+Head to Westminster, where you’ll see the beautiful Westminster Abbey, Big Ben, and the Palace of Westminster.
 Take in the political and historical significance of Parliament Square before walking across Westminster Bridge to the South Bank, London’s hub of contemporary culture.

 From modern art exhibitions at the Hayward Gallery to colourful sea life at the London Aquarium, the South Bank is filled with cultural activity.
-There’s also the London Eye, an absolute must for any tourist; the panoramic views across the city stretch as far as 20 miles on a clear day.
+There’s also the London Eye, an absolute must for any tourist; the panoramic views across the city stretch as far as 20mi (32km) on a clear day.

 After your feet have touched the ground once again, take a wander through Jubilee Gardens alongside the River Thames and cross over the Jubilee Bridge, heading towards Embankment Pier.
 You’ll then head down Northumberland Avenue before finding yourself in the centre of the action at the wonderful Trafalgar Square.

-After leaving The Strand, head down The Mall where you’ll follow what seems like a never-ending road with St James’ Park and 10 Downing Street on one side and Green Park and Piccadilly on the other.
+After leaving the Strand, head down the Mall where you’ll follow what seems like a never-ending road with St James’s Park and 10 Downing Street on one side and Green Park and Piccadilly on the other.
 Eventually, you’ll end up at the world-famous Buckingham Palace, the official residence of Queen Elizabeth II.